-Our volunteers are a diverse and talented group of people who enjoy sharing their knowledge and experience with others, making friends and experiencing one of the most exciting and rewarding volunteer programs in the city.
+Our volunteers are a diverse and talented group of people who enjoy sharing their knowledge and experience with others, building partnerships and being part of one of the most exciting and rewarding volunteer programs in the province.

 How to Apply

-Click here to see our volunteer opportunities and enroll as a volunteer.
+Click here to see all of our volunteer opportunities and enroll as a volunteer.

 Applications can also be picked up at the Royal BC Museum at the Volunteer Services office or Box Office during business hours.

 Finding the Right Position

 Because we want you to find your experience as rewarding and enjoyable as possible, we carefully match your interests and skills with suitable volunteer positions and opportunities.
-This can take a bit of time, as interest in some areas can be very high.
-As a consequence, some volunteer positions may not arise quickly.
-However, we keep all volunteer applications on file for approximately two years, and we will contact you as soon as an appropriate position becomes available.
+This can take a bit of time as interest in some areas can be very high and, as a consequence, some volunteer positions may not arise quickly.
+However, we do keep all volunteer applications on file for approximately two years and will contact you as soon as an appropriate position becomes available.

-Potential volunteers with a background in research from other museums, archives or educational institutions may be placed on an individual basis depending on his or her individual knowledge, skills and interests.
+Potential volunteers with a background in research from other museums, archives or educational institutions may be placed on an individual basis depending on their specific knowledge, skills and interests.
 Please contact Volunteer Services for further information.

-Once you are accepted as a volunteer, we will give you a written job description of your position and schedule your Royal BC Museum orientation and training session.
+Once you are accepted as a Royal BC Museum volunteer we will give you a written job description for your position and schedule your orientation and training session.
 Depending on the position, initial training may take anywhere from a few hours to several months.
 We will continue to support and train you throughout your involvement at the museum and archives, where you can expect guidance and supervision to help you perform your duties with confidence and skill.
 Volunteering is an opportunity for you to learn new skills and discover hidden talents.

-In return, we expect each of our volunteers to understand and support the Royal BC Museum’s mission and be ambassadors for the Museum in the community.
+In return, we expect each of our volunteers to understand and support the Royal BC Museum’s mission, vision and values, and to be ambassadors for the museum in the community.
 The Royal BC Museum is a unique organization, with staff and volunteers that are dedicated to maintaining high professional standards in their work.